01 of 11

 Searing Locks in Juices

-Myth #1: It seems reasonable.
-Get that grill as hot as it will go and throw... on a steak to sear in the juices.
+It seems reasonable.
+Get that grill as hot as it will go and throw on a steak to sear in the juices.
 With the surface of the steak cooked hot and fast the juices will stay inside.
 Right?
 Wrong.
 The moisture in meats is inside the individual cells, not floating around like in some kind of balloon.
-Heat causes these cells to contract draining juices from the meat and causing it to get dry.
+Heat causes these cells to contract draining juices from the meat and to cause it to get dry.
 The more you cook the dryer the meat will get.
 High-temperature searing won't affect the moisture of the meat.
 What it does do is brown the surface of the meat in processes known as caramelization and the Maillard reaction.
 These processes affect amino acids and sugars on the meat giving it that rich, sweet flavor.
-So sear for the flavor, not the juices.Continue to 2 of 10 below.
+So sear for the flavor, not the juices.Continue to 3 of 11 below.

 Marinades Sink Deep into Meats

 Everyone who knows anything about food and cooking jumps up to tell you that marinades don't work, or at least they do little to improve the qualities meats before you cook them.
 This is based on the myth that marinades can sink deep into the meat, tenderizing and flavoring as they go.
 Of course, the only way a marinade can tenderize to the center of any cut of meat is by literally dissolving it.
 The reason to marinate isn't too fundamentally change a piece of meat.
 An acidic and oily marinades protect meats from the intense heat of the grill, reducing the formation of cancer-causing substances.
 For this alone, marinating is worth every minute.
 But there are other reasons as well.
 While marinades won't turn the toughest cut of beef into Filet Mignon, it reduce how much it will dry out while cooking, and thus make it more tender.
 Marinades also add flavor and allow you to stick seasonings to the surface.Continue to 4 of 11 below.

 04 of 11